-- Jug Face –“The pit has spoken.
+- Jug Face – [EDITORS NOTE: Sadly, since this post was created, Jug Face is no longer on the service] “The pit has spoken.
 Dawai, the potter of a backwoods community, has crafted a face on a ceramic jug of the person that the pit wants sacrificed.
 Ada, pregnant with her brother’s child, has seen her face on the jug and hides it in the woods, determined to save the life of her unborn.
 If she does not sacrifice herself, however, the creature from the pit will kill everyone in the village until she does.”
 Jug Face is a great piece of folk horror.
 Lauren Ashley Carter is really incredible in it as well.
 If you enjoy her in this, be sure to also go watch Imitation Girl!

 - The Happiness of the Katakuris – “The Katakuri family has just opened their guest house in the mountains.
 Unfortunately, their first guest commits suicide and in order to avoid trouble, they decide to bury him in the backyard.
 Things get way more complicated when their second guest, a famous sumo wrestler, dies while having sex with his underage girlfriend and the grave behind the house starts to fill up more and more.”
 In typical Takashi Miike fashion, this movie is completely bonkers.
 It feels like Mary Poppins meet zombies.
 If you watch this one, you definitely won’t forget it.

-- The Stuff – “Amalgamated Dairies hires David Rutherford, an FBI man turned industrial saboteur, to investigate a popular new product called “the Stuff,” a new dessert product that is blowing ice cream sales out of the water.
+- The Stuff – [EDITORS NOTE: Sadly, since this post was created, The Stuff is no longer on the service] “Amalgamated Dairies hires David Rutherford, an FBI man turned industrial saboteur, to investigate a popular new product called “the Stuff,” a new dessert product that is blowing ice cream sales out of the water.
 Nobody knows how it’s made or what’s in it, but people are lining up to buy it.
 It’s got a delicious flavor to die for!”
 Food horror at its finest!
 If you haven’t seen this classic, you are really missing out.

 - Ringu – “A mysterious video has been linked to a number of deaths, and when an inquisitive journalist finds the tape and views it herself, she sets in motion a chain of events that puts her own life in danger.”
 This is the film that really can be credited for the explosion of American remakes of Japanese titles.
 This is definitely a must-watch for horror fans and a gateway film into Japanese horror.